InterDigitalInc/AdvantEDGE/js-packages/meep-sandbox-ctrl-client/docs/EventsApi.md

 Send events to the deployed scenario

-Generate events towards the deployed scenario. <p><p>Events: <li>Mobility: move a node in the emulated network <li>Network Characteristic: change network characteristics dynamically <li>PoAs-In-Range: provide PoAs in range of a UE (used with Application State Transfer)
+Generate events towards the deployed scenario.
+Events: <li>MOBILITY: move a node in the emulated network <li>NETWORK-CHARACTERISTICS-UPDATE: change network characteristics dynamically <li>POAS-IN-RANGE: provide PoAs in range of a UE (used with ApplicationState Transfer) <li>SCENARIO-UPDATE: Add/Remove/Modify nodes in active scenario

 ### Example
 ```javascript